 You will live on campus in Hwahong Hall.
 You can choose between two-person or four-person rooms.
 Each room is equipped with internet access that allows you to connect to Ajou's on-line system.
 Bathroom/shower and kitchen facilities are shared.
 You can purchase meal tickets to eat at the student cafeteria and/or cook your own food in the kitchen on your floor.

-Students will take a course on Korean culture and choose between a number of courses in Korean Studies.
+Students will choose between a number of courses in Korean Studies.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - South Korea .

 - Meet with a peer adviser about the program.
 Check the link to see which programs have peer advisers this semester.